Luka Juričić (actor)

 Luka Juričić (born 25 November 1983) is a Croatian actor, director and author.
 Juričić debuted alongside fellow Pula actress Jadranka Đokić in Šverceri hlapić (1999) which he also directed.
 His television roles include Blagoje in Zauvijek susjedi (2008), and Srećko in Dome, slatki dome (2010).
 Juričić also starred in some films, including Will Not End Here (2008).
 He is the author of the Croatian TV series Dar mar, which debuted on Nova TV in 2020.
 Juričić is best known for his theater work.
 He has starred in such productions as Dok nas smrt ne rastavi and the award-winning Neboder ("Skyscraper").

-Early life
+Personal life

 Juričić was born in Pula on 25 November 1983.
 He attended Italian language school, graduating from the Dante Alighieri High School.
 Juričić stated that he got the passion for acting when he was in elementary school.
 In elementary school he started to take drama classes.
 In early 1997 he started drama school at the Istrian National Theater, in his native Pula.
 He participated in theater projects from 1997 until 2002, when he enrolled at the Academy of Dramatic Arts in Zagreb, graduating in 2008.